Do you realize ALL that you are doing and can do to make a REAL difference for children? You are critically important!

 · lives with routines and predictability

-· learns through lots of time to play and explore
+· learns through lots of time to play, move and explore

 1. Providing healthy, safe, nurturing and fun environments for children every day.